shtrom/Lurch4Adium/README.md

 Usage
 -----

-If this were to work, you should be able to enable carbons for a Jabber account by entering
+You should be able to enable carbons for a Jabber account by entering

     /carbons on